Deportation of Soviet Germans (1941–1942)

-After the German invasion of the Soviet Union in June 1941, ethnic Germans living in the Soviet Union were subject to mass deportation starting from August 1941 by the NKVD on the orders of Soviet dictator Joseph Stalin.
+After the German invasion of the Soviet Union in June 1941, ethnic Germans living in the Soviet Union were subject to mass deportation starting from August 1941 by the NKVD on the orders of Soviet leader Joseph Stalin.
 At least 846,340 Soviet Germans were deported in the first wave, while an additional 203,796 Germans forcibly repatriated from Germany and other parts of Eastern Europe were sent in the next wave to special settlements in the Soviet Union or gulags across Siberia and Kazakh SSR for forced labor.
 The Volga German Autonomous Soviet Socialist Republic was abolished.
 The Soviet government feared that Soviet Germans would collaborate with Nazi Germany and endanger the war effort, so it had the local Germans deported further east, where many died.
 By one estimate, there were 228,800 fatalities among the deported Soviet Germans.

 Background

 Most Soviet Germans were descendants of settlers who came from Germany at the invitation of the tsar during the Russian Empire.
 During the Soviet period, they suffered suspicion of being more loyal to Germany than their home country and were one of the most persecuted ethnic groups in the Soviet Union.
 According to the 1939 Soviet census, there were 1,424,000 Germans in the USSR.
 An estimated 69,000 to 73,000 Germans were arrested and 46,000 killed as part of the Great Purge in 1937 (see the German operation of the NKVD); afterwards, they were overrepresented in the gulag population.
 Although the Soviet government at first supported equality and self determination of different ethnic groups, in 1938, the Soviet government changed nationality from a feature individuals could self-declare to one that was inherited from one's parents at birth and unchangeable.
 In the late 1930s, tens of thousands of Germans, as well as Poles and Finns, were deported away from the borders of the Soviet Union as part of an effort to secure the border.
 The deportation of Soviet Koreans in 1937 served as a model for later deportations of Germans.
 On 22 June 1941, Germany invaded the Soviet Union and the German Army initially advanced quickly towards the Soviet capital.